fionnhourican/fionnhourican/README.md

 ## Hi there 👋, Welcome to my GitHub Profile!

 Hello! 👋 My name is Fionn Hourican.
-I'm currently in my final year of a Bachelor's in Computer Science at Dublin City University.
+I have a Bachelor's in Computer Science from Dublin City University.
 Originally from County Longford, Ireland, I’m passionate about coding, especially in Full Stack Development.
 I enjoy building impactful projects, exploring new technologies, and continuously improving my skills. 💻✨

 Outside of tech, I’m a big fan of Gaelic football 🏐 and enjoy staying active with fitness training 🏋️.
 I also love music 🎶, films 🎬, TV 📺, and reading 📖 —great ways to unwind and get inspired.
 I also love being around animals, like cats 🐱, dogs 🐶, horses 🐴, and goats 🐐.

 ### 🔭 __I’m currently working on__
   - __Software Benchmarking Platform__ 🚀:
-  Developing a system to measure and analyze software performance metrics, using Java Spring Boot for the backend, React for the frontend, and Docker for containerization.
+  Developing a system to measure and analyse software performance metrics, using Java Spring Boot for the backend, React for the frontend, and Docker for containerization.
   - __Data Mining Project__ 📊:
     Using machine learning models to predict customer satisfaction for airline passengers, based on factors like wifi access, flight distance, and class type.

 ### 🌱 __I’m currently independently learning about__
-  - Advanced data visualization techniques to better represent insights
+  - Advanced data visualisation techniques to better represent insights
   - Security best practices for coding and dependency management

 ### 🛠️ __Tools and Technologies I have Experience with__